 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answei • Finding/Observation
+Answe r Finding/Observation

 Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answei r Finding/Observation
+Answe r Finding/Observation

 N/A None present in the common areas.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

-Answei r Finding/Observation
+Answe r Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K9 Are corridors sub-divided where appropriate?

-Answei r Finding/Observation
+Answe r Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K10 Do escape routes lead to a place of safety?

-Answei r Finding/Observation
+Answe r Finding/Observation

 Yes There are two unrestricted directions of escape available from both entry/exit doors to the premises.

 Ref.
-Question Policy Principles

-K11 Are the stairs and/or lobbies provided with adequate ventilation?
-(If considered satisfactory, please state provision) Annual service or AOV's carried out by partner on a rolling schedule.
-All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.
+Question Policy Principles K11 Are the stairs and/or lobbies provided with adequate ventilation?
+(If considered satisfactory, please state provision) schedule.
+All certific OV's carried out by partner c ates are stored on PIMSS a ne from the Fire Officer.
+U Answer Finding/Observatio Finding/Observation No could be used to con that this arrangemen are missing are repla openable windows at first flo ntrol smoke levels.
+The asse nt will be reasonable if the tw aced thereby enabling them breaking the windows out. essor considers vo handles that Action/Recommendation Priority Due Date

-Answer Finding/Observation

-Yes There are manually openable windows at first floor level that can be used to control smoke levels.
-The assessor considers that the current arrangements are reasonable.

-Images